googleapis/sdk-platform-java/DEVELOPMENT.md

 1. Clone this repo.
 2. Copy the Git pre-commit hooks.
 This will automatically check the build, run tests, and perform linting before each commit.
+(Symlinks don't seem to work, but if you find a way, please add it here!)

     ```sh
     cp .githooks/pre-commit .git/hooks/pre-commit